sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 ![](../../images/02-data.png)

-Where you actually get the data from is out of scope for this sample, so I've provided a CSV file containing WGS84 latitude/longitude coordinates describing the course of a road in Germany (© OpenStreetMap contributors).
+Where you actually get the data from is out of scope for this sample, so I've provided a CSV file containing WGS84 latitude/longitude points describing the course of a road in Germany (© OpenStreetMap contributors).

 ```cs
 var coordinates = LoadCoordinates();